allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 The pipeline runs on Google Cloud Dataflow processing engine.
 The goal of the pipeline is to join a couple of tables (most of them are in terabyte+ size), apply some transformations and produce unified output table.

-Overall processing cost of the full dataset is around 350 $ per day.
+Overall processing cost of the full dataset is around $350 per day.
-It gives roughly 10 500 $ per month, and 126 000 $ per year.
+It gives roughly $10,500 per month, and $127,000 per year.
-It’s currently about 500 000 PLN per year given current currency exchange rates (1 $ per 3.96 PLN).

 ## Approach to cost-optimization